-The death of a child is a unique grief experience.
+The death of a child can be a tragic event.
 You may anticipate the death of a grandparent, or even a parent, but no one expects a child to die before they do.
 Realize that this may be the most difficult experience you will ever face together as a couple.
 Your individual grief will have a significant impact on your relationship with your partner.
 Consider the following suggestions: